 Balancing on the interface between land and water, a 26-metre tall squatting man looks out over the Markermeer from the groyne in Lelystad.
 In the open landscape this human figure is a landmark in the Flevopolder.
 With Exposure, the British artist Antony Gormley (Hampstead, Great Britain, 1950) made the sixth Land Art project in Flevoland since the realization of Robert Morris' Observatory in 1977.

-It is for the first time in Flevoland's Land Art tradition that a figurative scupture comments on the polder landscape without making use of elements from nature.
+It is the first time within Flevoland's Land Art tradition that a figurative sculpture comments on the polder landscape without making use of elements from nature.
 Also, this work is uniquely located sitting on the interface between land and water in an urban setting.
 (5) Exposure looks out over the Markermeer with the polder behind it and with the ever-changing silhouette of Lelystad's urban landscape in the background.

 Antony Gormley enjoys international fame for his large-scale art projects in urban and natural surroundings.
 In 1998, Gormley constructed a gigantic sculpture in the form of a steel angel in the impoverished industrial area of Gasteshead in northern England: Angel of the North (1998).
 The industry was on its last legs and the angel was meant to be an icon for the area's renewed strength.
 (5) From the top of a hill, the angel looks out over the valley.
 The 20-metre tall artwork with a wingspan of 54 metres has been declared one of England's most imporant landmarks.